MrHaribo/mrharibo.github.io/quickreference/index.md

 ### Documenting the Shared API with Annotations

-In addition to the mandatory `@MessageService` and `@MessageListener` annotation MicroNet provides additional optional annotations to document the API for quick access in other services.
+In addition to the mandatory `@MessageService` and `@MessageListener` annotation, MicroNet provides additional optional annotations to document the API for quick access in other services.

 The `@RequestPayload` and `@ResponsePayload` annotations document the type of the message payload.
 This can be a primitive type or a model type from the Shared Model.
 Types which are not part of the shared model cannot be used as message payload.

 The `@RequestParameters` and `@ResponseParameters` annotations allow to define an array of `@MessageParameter` annotations.
 Each message parameter must be defined by a ParameterCode along with the class of the payload type.

-Generally all MicroNet annotations support a description field to document the functionality of the Shared API in humand readable form.
+Generally all MicroNet annotations support a description field to document the functionality of the Shared API in a human readable form.

 ### Accessing the Shared API with Code Assist

 Once API annotations exist, MicroNet uses this information to present the API to the developer.
 The complete API is presented in a hierarchical fashion starting with the available services.
-To test this feature type "mn://" somewhere in code and press Ctrl+Space to open the Eclipse Content Assist.
+To test this feature type "mn://" somewhere in a source code and press Ctrl+Space to open the Eclipse Content Assist.
 You will notice that the full service proposal that is documented is available.
 The image below shows MicroNet Code Assist in action.

 ![content-assist](CodeAssist.png "MicroNet Content Assist")